Kim Min-jun (footballer, born January 2000)

-Kim Min-jun (born 9 January 2000) is a South Korean footballer currently playing as a goalkeeper for Cheonan City, on loan from Gyeongnam.
+Kim Min-jun (born 9 January 2000) is a South Korean footballer currently playing as a goalkeeper for Suwon Samsung Bluewings.

 Early life

 Kim was born in South Korea.
 He played for Changnyeong Ttaogi FC and Boin HS in his youth.

 Career

 Kim made his debut for Fukushima against Nagano Parceiro on 19 May 2019.

 Kim made his debut for Gyeongnam FC against Anyang on 31 July 2021.

 Kim made his debut for Gimhae City against Cheonan, on 6 August 2022.

 Kim made his debut for Cheonan against Bucheon 1995 on 12 March 2023.